 - there is a divorce proceeding in the province and other mandatory criteria are met.
 These criteria are 1) at least one spouse has parental responsibility for the child, 2) anyone with parental responsibility consents to the court taking jurisdiction, and 3) the court determines that it is in the best interests of the child to take jurisdiction (Article 10)

 - the court has requested or been requested to assume jurisdiction under the Convention’s transfer provisions.
 This transfer can only occur where the competent authorities in both Contracting States agree that the transfer would be in the child’s best interests.
-The cases where jurisdiction is most likely to be transferred to a Canadian court would be those where there is a divorce proceeding pending in a province, but where the conditions set out in proposed section 30.7 of the Divorce Act have not been met, or where the child has a substantial connection to the province (Articles 8 and 9)
+The cases where jurisdiction is most likely to be transferred to a Canadian court will be those where there is a divorce proceeding pending in a province, but where the conditions set out in new section 30.7 of the Divorce Act have not been met, or where the child has a substantial connection to the province (Articles 8 and 9)

 - there is an urgent situation (Article 11)

-The jurisdictional provisions would also provide that, if a child has become habitually resident in a province as a result of a wrongful removal or retention, a court in that province may only take jurisdiction once specific criteria set out in the 1996 Convention have been met (Article 7).
-This provision would help discourage international parental child abduction by denying a jurisdictional advantage to a person who has abducted a child.
+The jurisdictional provisions also provide that, if a child has become habitually resident in a province as a result of a wrongful removal or retention, a court in that province may only take jurisdiction once specific criteria set out in the 1996 Convention have been met (Article 7).
+This provision will help discourage international parental child abduction by denying a jurisdictional advantage to a person who has abducted a child.
 It is complementary to the Hague Abduction Convention, to which Canada is a party.

 A court in a province having jurisdiction under the Divorce Act and in accordance with the 1996 Convention may seek or accept to transfer jurisdiction to the competent authority of another Contracting State in certain circumstances set out in the 1996 Convention.
 Both authorities must agree that the transfer would be in the best interests of the child (Articles 8 and 9).

-Bill C-78 would create a new jurisdictional provision for cases where a child is habitually resident outside Canada, but where the 1996 Convention does not apply.
+The 2019 changes to federal family laws create a new jurisdictional provision for cases where a child is habitually resident outside Canada, but where the 1996 Convention does not apply.
 A court could only take jurisdiction in such cases in “exceptional circumstances.”

 d.
 Recognition and enforcement